What is V-I Characteristics?

 A linear VI curve has a constant slope and hence a constant resistance.
-Carbon resistor and metals obey Ohm’s law and have constant resistance.
+Carbon resistors and metals obey Ohm’s law and have constant resistance.
 This means that the V-I curve is a straight line passing through the origin.
-An electronic component may exhibit linear characteristic only in a particular region.
-For example, a diode has a mostly linear behaviour in its operating region.
+An electronic component may exhibit linear characteristics only in a particular region.
+For example, a diode has a mostly linear behavior in its operating region.

 A circuit component has a non-linear characteristic if the resistance is not constant throughout and is some function of voltage or current.
 The diode, for example, has varying resistance for different values of voltage.
 However, it has a linear characteristic for a narrow operating region.
 Note that in the graph below we can also see the maximum forward and reverse voltage in which the diode can be operated without causing breakdown and burning up of the diode.